nik-yo/Resume/master.md

 -	Created SQL Server stored procedure with Table-Valued Parameters to generate complex reports.
 -	Improved EF batch insert performance by utilizing SqlBulkCopy.
 -	Enabled consistent database schema migrations using EF 6 (Entity Framework) Migrations.
--	Implemented Elasticsearch to store and improve query speed of client's AWS CUR/Invoice data.
+-	Implemented Elasticsearch to store and improve query speed of AWS CUR/Invoice data.
 -	Set up Amazon DocumentDB as a storage to store status and configuration for batch applications.

 **DevOps**